maulanarizqi/OSCE-Timer-GUI-Indonesia-ID/README.md

 Klik dua kali file tersebut, dan aplikasi siap digunakan!

 Jika saat pertama kali muncul pop up windows tekan next / continue

+How to Use (Without Installing Python):

+Go to the page [(https://github.com/maulanarizqi/OSCE-Timer-GUI-ID/releases/tag/OSCE)]

+Download the osce.exe file.

+Double-click the file, and the application is ready to use!

+If a Windows pop-up appears the first time you run it, click Next or Continue.